Bosnia village with link to Mars enthralled by rover landing - WTMJ

 NASA informed local authorities in 2019 of its plans to name a 28-mile (45-kilometer) wide crater on Mars after the village because it was once home to a river-fed lake like the one just outside Jezero, whose name means “lake” in the local language.

-The rover named Perseverance is headed Thursday for a compact 5-mile-by-4-mile (8-kilometer-by-6.4-kilometer) patch on the edge of an ancient river delta.
-It’s filled with cliffs, pits, sand dunes and fields of rocks, any of which could doom the $3 billion mission.
-The once submerged terrain also could hold evidence of past life, and the rover is expected to gather samples at the spot to return to Earth.
+The rover named Perseverance is headed Thursday for a compact patch in the crater that is filled with cliffs, pits, sand dunes and fields of rocks.
+The area could hold evidence of past life, and the rover is expected to gather samples at the spot for eventual return to Earth.

 At first, there were some scattered negative reactions in the Bosnian village from those fearing it might be a distraction from the serious problems that remain unresolved so many years after the war, including poverty and a lack of job opportunities.